Chest Pain - Topic Overview

 - An injury such as a

-broken rib can be quite painful, especially when you
+broken rib or bruised lung can be quite painful, especially when you

 cough or try to take a deep breath.